 This post may contain affiliate links.
 Please see my advertiser disclosure for more details.

 If you recall, I went on my first ever camping trip a little over a year ago, and I (VERY unexpectedly) enjoyed it.
 Since then, we had planned two camping trips that both fell through.
-One for last April, which we ended up having to cancel because Ken started a new job and was completely out of vacation time, and a camping trip to Ohiopyle State Park back in October because it was forecast for heavy rain all weekend.
-And rescheduling those trips never quite worked out because of other conflicts.
+One camping trip last April, which we ultimately cancelled because Ken started a new job and did not have much vacation time.
+And a second camping trip to Ohiopyle State Park back in October, which we cancelled because of potentially heavy rain that weekend.
+And rescheduling those specific trips never quite worked out because of other conflicts.

 Anyway, I was very excited when this trip to Assateague came through!